Adeola29-star/GWAS-pcos-variant-analysis/README.md

 # Genomic Region Investigation and Variant Interpretation

-Because the extracted summary statistics contained positional markers rather than rsIDs, direct variant annotation was limited.
+Because the downloaded GWAS summary statistics contained only 12 columns (MarkerName, Allele1, Allele2, Freq1, Effect, StdErr, Pvalue, HetPVal, TotalSampleSize, EffSampleSize, chr, and pos), direct variant annotation was not possible.
+The dataset contained genomic positions but did not include rsIDs, mapped genes, or functional annotations required for standard variant annotation workflows.

-The strongest association region was investigated using the Ensembl Genome Browser (GRCh38).
+To biologically interpret the significant association signals, the published mapped genes from the corresponding GWAS Catalog study (GCST007089) were downloaded as a TSV file and used for comparison with the significant genomic regions identified in this analysis.
+In addition, the strongest chromosome 2 association region was explored using the Ensembl Genome Browser (GRCh38) to identify genes and regulatory elements within that locus.

 The region contained genes and regulatory transcripts including: